 Facility Inspections

-We would like to point out that this nursing home's inspection rating exceeded its overall score.
-This facility earned a grade of B+ in this area, which is one of our better grades.
-Inspection ratings account for a host of factors found on a nursing home's inspection reports.
-One of the most important criteria we consider is the quantity and severity of deficiencies.
-Facilities with higher scores in this category typically have very few of these severe deficiencies.
+While we were not high on this place overall, we awarded it a grade of B+ for our inspections category.
+This score is far better than the place's overall grade.
+Our inspection scores account for a host of factors found on a facility's inspection report.
+One key criteria we look at is the quantity and severity of deficiencies.
+You generally want to avoid facilities with a bunch of severe deficiencies flagged.
 While this facility had a few deficiencies on its report, none of them were severe based on CMS' scale.
-A few minor deficiencies should not stop you from considering a nursing home.
+A few minor deficiencies are not necessarily the end of the world.

 Nurse Quality